 - Mile run test

 To get students in top shape for the testing, McCool features a different theme each day of the week.
 Students focus on cardiovascular fitness on Mondays.
 Tuesdays and Thursdays feature strength training.
 On Wednesday students concentrate on flexibility with yoga and pilates.
 Fridays become fun days where students have some freedom to choose how they want to reach their target heart rate zones.

 During class, students use the ZONE monitors to reinforce the effort required to improve their fitness levels, and verify that they are working appropriately regardless of how it looks to others, McCool included.
 She expects the individual reinforcement will push students past prior frustrations that come with not running as fast as classmates or doing as many pushups.

 “It’s kind of a perpetuating problem, right?” she said.
 “They don’t feel good about their fitness, so they don’t try very hard because they don’t want to be frustrated.
 That’s been the biggest revelation.
 They are really working hard.
 They are learning how to take care of their body.”

 McCool’s strategy is working.
 Her assessments show that 98 percent of her students meet or exceed the school’s fitness standards.
 McCool wants students to continue to work on their fitness throughout the summer, making it a routine part of every day.

 “Hopefully what they have learned using the heart rate monitors will inspire them, plus their parents, because they’re getting it from somewhere to be active individuals,” McCool said.
 “Now the students see what they’re doing in terms of exercise and how it relates to different cardio movement.”

 The key will be putting that realization into active use.

-“We’ve got to find something ,” she said.
+“We’ve got to find something (to get students active at home),” she said.
 “So the more you exercise, you know, the better you will feel quicker and the better you will feel overall after you’re done with your movement.”